Steve Irwin’s Wife, Terri, Wishes They Could Have Had A Third Child

 Steve Irwin’s shocking and heartbreaking death in 2006 left his family reeling.
 The famous Australian Crocodile Hunter left behind his wife, Terri, and two grieving children.
 Both of his kids have inherited his love of animals, and Bindi and Robert have both gone on television to express their shared interest with their late father.

-Bindi Irwin, who participated in Dancing with the Stars a couple of years ago, dedicated a heart wrenching dance to her late father, Steve Irwin.
+Bindi Irwin, who participated in Dancing with the Stars a couple of years ago, dedicated a heart-wrenching dance to her late father, Steve Irwin.
 The young star still grieves for her father and recently recalled a moment when, as a little girl, she made him proud.

 “I was eight years old… we caught a female crocodile that we were going to put a tracking device on.
 This one day on our very last croc trip with Dad he decided I was old enough to be able to jump on the head of the crocodile.
 I was this little eight-year-old girl and Dad goes, ‘I believe in you.
 You can do this, sweetheart.’